WPIRoboticsEngineering/ZenRobotBuildKit/Esp32RomiWiring.md

 # Step 12b Add line sensor to chassis

 Use your 3/4 inch standoffs to attach the line sensor.
+You'll want to do this now because it will be hard to mount the sensor after you solder in the shim.

 <img src="photos/3.jpg" width="300">